qubole/rubix/README.md

 [![Build Status](https://travis-ci.org/qubole/rubix.svg?branch=master)](https://travis-ci.org/qubole/rubix)
 [![Coverage Status](https://coveralls.io/repos/github/qubole/rubix/badge.svg)](https://coveralls.io/github/qubole/rubix)

 RubiX is a light-weight data caching framework that can be used by Big-Data engines.
+Rubix uses local disks to provide the best I/O bandwidth to the Big Data Engines.
+Rubix is useful in shared storage architectures where the data execution engine is separate from storage.
+For example, on public clouds like AWS or Microsoft Azure, data is stored in cloud store and the engine accesses the data over a network.
+Similarly in data centers [Presto](https://prestodb.io) runs on a separate cluster from HDFS and access data over the network.

-RubiX can be extended to support any engine that accesses data in cloud stores using Hadoop FileSystem interface via plugins.
+RubiX can be extended to support any engine that accesses data using Hadoop FileSystem interface via plugins.
-Using the same plugins, RubiX can also be extended to be used with any cloud store
+There are plugins to access data on AWS S3, Microsoft Azure Blob Store and HDFS.
+RubiX can be extended to be used with any other storage systems including other cloud stores

-Check the [User and Developer manual]
+Check the [User and Developer manual] for more more information on getting started.
-## Usecase

-RubiX provides disk or in-memory caching of data, which would otherwise be accessed over network when it resides in cloud store, thereby improving performance.

 ## Supported Engines and Cloud Stores